BleepLabs/Nebulophone/README.md

  http://bleeplabs.com/store/nebulophone/ for schematics and more info

  This code has not changed much sicne mid 2011.
-It's messy and inefficent but is still a great little noise gizmo.
  It was my first big Arduino project and I coundn't have done it without these resources:

 DDS: